-Building on an existing collaboration between faculty at Duke and Tribhuvan University of Kathmandu and the work of a previous Bass Connections team, this project team will advance an interdisciplinary approach for the development of earthquake early warning in the Kathmandu Valley.
-The most immediate goals will be to place a smart seismic sensing network in Kathmandu and continue to build in-country capacity for seismic hazard analysis and mitigation.
+Building on an existing collaboration between faculty at Duke and Tribhuvan University of Kathmandu and the work of a previous Bass Connections team, this project team conducted collaborative research on public policy, social science, data science and engineering to develop and operate a seismic sensing network to be used for earthquake early warning in Kathmandu.

-Team members will collaborate with the Institute of Engineering at Tribhuvan University and the Nepal Society for Earthquake Technology, and develop similar connections to the Department of Disaster Management and the Nepal Disaster Risk Mitigation and Management Agency.
-These collaborators will provide the necessary framework for the implementation and operation of a region-wide seismic sensor network.
+Team members visited Nepal in March 2023 and collaborated closely on technology development and capacity building with colleagues at the Institute of Engineering at Tribhuvan University, the Nepal Society for Earthquake Technology, the Department of Disaster Management, and the Nepal Disaster Risk Mitigation and Management Agency.

 Summer 2022 – Spring 2023

 Earthquake Early Warning in Kathmandu (Roxana Haas and Sabhyata Jha, lightning talk at Fortin Foundation Bass Connections Showcase, Duke University, April 19, 2023)

 Kathmandu Geohazard Early Warning Research Symposium (Kathmandu, Nepal, March 14, 2023, in collaboration with Tribhuvan University Institute of Engineering)